How to Choose a Builder

 The answer is ‘all of the above’.
 Finding the right builder is a bit of a gamble and to get the odds in your favour, you will need to have time and patience.

-Recommendations: If you have a family member, friend or neighbour who has had an extension or developed their property, ask them if you can have a look and if they were happy with the builder.
+Recommendations: If you have a family member, friend or neighbour who has had a house extension, or developed their property, ask them if you can have a look and if they were happy with the builder.
 Did they think he was professional and reliable?
 Reached deadlines and kept to his original quote?
 Recommendation is probably the most trustworthy advice and the more recommendations, the better.

 Smaller builder/larger builder: Ask for a quote from a bigger local builder, as well as the smaller builder.
 Whilst the larger builder might be more expensive, if you think they will do a good job, it’s worth asking for a quote.